-Cybersecurity attacks against school districts leave destruction in their wake, including the thousands of dollars lost, destroyed credit scores, and irreparable reputational harm.
+Cybersecurity attacks against school districts leave destruction in their wake.
 Here are the stories of four districts that experienced costly cyberattacks.

-Please note that these real-life examples are not intended to sensationalize cyberattacks, but to help illustrate the severity of the threat and the ramifications that can stem from an attack.
+Please note that these real-life examples are not intended to sensationalize cyberattacks, but to help illustrate the severity of the threat and emphasize the importance of having proactive plans and resources in place to prevent and mitigate cyberattacks.

 The Most Expensive School Club of All Time